AdobeDocs/genstudio.en/help/user-guide/create/manage-variants.md

 ## Change draft name

-Generated variant drafts are given a default name, shown at the top of the Canvas.
-Default draft names are prepended by the channel name and include the date and time of generation.
+Generated variant drafts have a default name shown at the top of the Canvas.
+Default draft names use the following convention that includes the channel type, date, and time of generation.

 *Example*: "Meta: Untitled Draft - 09.5.24, 9:56 AM"

-**To change the default name of drafts to more recognizable text**:
+**To change the default name**:

 1. After generating a set of variants, click into the default _Untitled Draft_ name at the top of the Canvas.
 1. Select text and enter a new name.